oracle-livelabs/sprints/oci/sprint-connect-qs-analytics/sprint-connect-qs-analytics.md

     >**Note:** Provisioning an Oracle Analytics Cloud instance can take anywhere from 15 to 30 minutes.

 7. Access the OAC Home page.
-You can either click the **Analytics Home Page** button, or scroll-down to the **Access Information** section, and then click the URL.
+You can either click the **Analytics Home Page** button at the top of the page, or scroll-down to the **Access Information** section, and then click the URL.

-    The **Oracle Analytics Home Page** is displayed.
+    The **Oracle Analytics** Home page is displayed.

     ![The OAC Home page is displayed.](./images/oac-home-page.png " ")